Persecution of Christians in the post–Cold War era: Iraq and Syria

+Israel and Palestine

-Israel
+Green Line Israel

+In Tel Aviv in 2008, three teenagers burned hundreds of Christian Bibles.
+In a 2008 Tel Aviv incident, hundreds of copies of the New Testament, which had been handed out in the city (allegedly by Messianic Jews in order to convert Ethiopian Jews), were burned by three teenage Orthodox students of Judaism.
+Uzi Aharon, the town's deputy mayor, told CNN he had collected the New Testaments but that he did not plan for them to be burned.
+The youths had done so while he was not present.
+Once he found out that the fire was going, he put it out.

 In Jerusalem, there have been instances of Christian churches and monasteries being vandalized with spray-painted offensive remarks against Christianity, including death threats.
 These are believed to be price tag attacks by extremist settlers.

-In Tel Aviv in 2008, three teenagers burned hundreds of Christian Bibles.

 A number of Ultra-Orthodox/Haredi youth have reportedly spat at Christian clergymen.
 Archbishop Aris Shirvanian, of Jerusalem's Armenian Patriarchate, says he personally has been spat at about 50 times in the past 12 years.
 The Anti-Defamation League has called on the chief Rabbis to speak out against the interfaith assaults.
 Father Goosan, Chief Dragoman of the Armenian Patriarchate of Jerusalem, stated that, "I know there are fanatical Haredi groups that don't represent the general public but it's still enraging.
 It all begins with education.
 It's the responsibility of these men's yeshiva heads to teach them not to behave this way".